Jacquard Silk Colors (Green Label)

 Jacquard Silk Colors are easy to use liquid dyes for silk painting that produce rich, transparent colors that allow the translucent nature of the fabric to shine through.
 All 20 colors may be blended to produce an infinite range of vivid colors that flow freely on silk.

-Silk Colors are true dyes, not thinned pigments, so they do not stiffen the silk or cover the luster.
+Silk Colors are true dyes, not thinned pigments, so they do not stiffen the silk like paints do, or cover the luster.
 All 20 colors may be blended together into an infinite range of vivid colors or diluted with water for pastels.
 These simple to use dyes are lightfast, odorless, non-toxic, contain no alcohol and can be hand washed or dry-cleaned.

-Jacquard Silk Colors (Green Label) - Instructions
+Jacquard Silk Colors (Green Label) Instructions

-Painting with Jacquard Silk Colors is a fun and easy way to create beautiful, professional looking handpainted silk clothing and art.
+Painting with Jacquard Silk Colors is a fun and easy way to create beautiful, professional looking hand-painted silk clothing and art.
 Use them to create gorgeous and unique scarves, clothing, wall hangings, pillows and more.

 Because they are true dyes Jacquard Silk Colors do not stiffen the fabric at all and the natural luster of the silk shines through.
 All 20 colors can be blended to create an infinite variety of brilliant colors or diluted with water to create soft pastels.